Table of Contents (click to expand)

 Now, imagine that same teenage girl waking up tomorrow and living in a world where WWII never occurred.
 Thus, there is no book that she read last night, and therefore no reason to be sad!

-This could be a reality if someone with a time machine travelled back in time and killed Adolf Hitler before his atrocities began.
+This could become reality if someone with a time machine travelled back in time and killed Adolf Hitler before his atrocities began.
 At least, this is what many movies have suggested.

 Traditionally, time has been understood as a line with a double arrow—with no defined start or end point.
 Along the length of the arrow, the present occupies the middle, while the other two opposite sides represent the past and future.
 This establishes time as a constant concept and states that we can only move forward in time.

-However, the theoretical passage through time to the past would lead to a well-established problem known as the Grandfather Paradox.
+However, this theoretical passage through time to the past would lead to a well-established problem known as the Grandfather Paradox.

 A paradox presents a premise where the deemed solution is contradictory.
-That is a bit hard to understand, so let’s break it down…
+That may be a bit hard to understand, so let’s break it down…

 This has been the central idea around which the Terminator movies, Back to the Future, and most recently, Tenet, have all been made.